 Day 24 - Simplicity on The Way : Bercianos del Real Camino to Mansilla de las Mulas

-Perhaps the most beautiful part of today was during the early morning, when we walked towards the setting full moon while the sun rose at our backs.
-Once the sun had risen however, the heat soon set in and while young trees have been planted along the route, they provided only a little shade as we trekked along the roadway.
+Perhaps the most beautiful part of today was during the early morning when we walked towards the setting full moon while the sun rose at our backs.
+Once the sun had risen however the heat soon set in and while young trees had been planted along the route, they provided only a little shade as we trekked along the roadway.
 As a result, we took several rest breaks in the shade of rolls of hay along the vast fields surrounding us, enjoying our cool water and some chocolate.

 For whatever reason, today seemed to be busier on the trail with far more pilgrims.
 The perpetual rumours about all the albergues and towns ahead already being full also prevailed among those on the Camino today, which did not help ease our anxiety.
 I have come to believe that perception is perhaps the hardest foe on the Camino - when there are few pilgrims you worry that you have gotten lost, but when there are too many you fret about the crowds, and worry about getting a bed for the coming night.
 Despite the fact that we have never yet had any difficulties finding beds, these rumours often drive us to hike quicker and longer than we had intended.